Ceramic braces or metal braces? What’s the difference? And which is better?

 However, the wire on braces is normally held in place with little rubber bands called ligatures.
 These are used for both metal braces and ceramic braces.
 These ligatures can stain, especially if you smoke, or drink beverages that typically stain teeth (coffee, wine, tea, etc.)

 If you are not sure how to tell when you need braces, we recommend reading “When To Get Braces For You And Your Children,” which covers this question for both children and adults.

 For most people, braces mean a beautiful smile.
 But they can also help alleviate and prevent long-term health problems.
 Crooked or crowded teeth are difficult to clean and maintain, which can lead to tooth decay, gum disease, and even tooth loss.
 Poor jaw or tooth alignment can cause abnormal wear of your teeth, an inability to chew efficiently, and excessive stress on gum tissue and the bone that support your teeth.
 Braces can make your teeth look and work better, and are easier to clean.

-If you are ready to discuss braces for yourself or your child, you can read up on our services in our eBook as well as consider Invisalign as an alternative.
-If you live in North Carolina, we’d also be happy to set up an appointment for an initial consultation.
+If you are ready to discuss braces for yourself or your child and live in North Carolina, we’d be happy to set up an appointment for an initial consultation.